apkc/AV-EPP-EDR-Windows-API-Hooking-List/README.md

-# AV-EDR WIN32 API-Hooking-List
+# AV/EPP/EDR Windows API-Hooking List
-Depending on the AV/EDR we will check which Windows APIs are hooked by the AV/EDR.
-To check which Win32 APIs are hooked I used the repo https://github.com/zeroperil/HookDump
+Depending on the AV/EPP/EDR we will check which Windows APIs are hooked by the AV/EPP/EDR.
+To check which Windows APIs are hooked I have used the repo from zeroperil https://github.com/zeroperil/HookDump